david-fong/capswalk/README.md

 <img src="assets/images/snakey_version2_hiragana.PNG" align="left" width="300" />

-After finishing the first version, I excitedly showed my friends and Japanese prof, who responded with encouragement and enthusiasm, but also confirmed my fears of its poor accessibility.
-For that reason, during the following month, I learned how basic webpages are built up in order to port the game to be hosted on the web as [**version two**](https://github.com/david-fong/SnaKey-JS).
+I excitedly showed version one to my friends and Japanese prof, who responded with enthusiasm and encouragement, and confirmed my fears of poor accessibility.
+For that reason, over the next month, I learned how to build simple web-pages to port the game to [**version two**](https://github.com/david-fong/SnaKey-JS).

 I wrote everything (with hands tied behind my back on NotePad++) in vanilla HTML, Javascript, and CSS.
-This helped me build a strong foundation, and to appreciate the value of a good IDE, strong typing, and coding style conventions (which pushed me toward VsCode, TypeScript, and EsLint in v3).
+This helped me to build a strong foundation and appreciate the value of a good IDE, strong typing, and style conventions (which pushed me to VsCode, TypeScript, and EsLint in version 3).

 The game's objectives, mechanics, and representation went largely unchanged.
 Being back at square one, most of my efforts went to searching through and exploring documentation on javascript's basic data structures, the browser DOM, and CSS.
 I found [w3c schools](https://www.w3schools.com/) and the [MDN web docs](https://developer.mozilla.org/en-US/) to be great learning resources.